amaggiora2/Detecting-anomalous-activity-of-a-ship-engine/README_ship_engine.md

 - Calculated 95th percentiles for fuel pressure (12.21) and lubrication oil temperature (84.94), with roughly 977 data points beyond these values for each.

-- Visualized data distributions using histograms and boxplots to confirm non-normality, supporting non-parametric methods like IQR for anomaly detection:
+- Visualized data distributions using histograms and boxplots to confirm non-normality, supporting non-parametric methods like IQR for anomaly detection.

-Histograms:
+### Histogram Distributions
 <img src="images/histogram_ship.png" alt="Histogram" width="80%" />

-Boxplots:
+### Boxplots of Features
 <img src="images/boxplot_ship.png" alt="Boxplot" width="80%" />